the most up-to-date marketing strategies

 Since you are now “in the know”, it only makes sense to be part of that group.
 Will you be one of the relatively few photographers and fine artists that seize the opportunity of this transitional period and reap the benefits?

-We’ve made it our mission and obsession as a company to solve the starving artist problem by empowering artists with the very same types of tools the art retail giants are using to dominate the online art market.
+We’ve made it our mission and obsession as a company to empower artists with the very same types of tools the art retail giants have used to dominate the online art market for years.

 We help photographers and artists open and run their own art gallery business, online.